Heavy rain in eastern Kentucky leads to dangerous flash flooding – KION546

 The National Weather Service issued a Flash Flood Warning for parts of Breathitt, Knott, Owsley and Perry counties until 7:45 a.m.
 Thursday.

 “This is a particularly dangerous situation.
-Seek higher ground now!” the NWS warned.
+Seek higher ground now!” the weather service warned.

 Up to 6 inches of rain fell in some locations and an additional 3 inches is possible, forecasters said.

-“Numerous roads are closed and life threatening flooding is occurring throughout the area,” the NWS said.
+“Numerous roads are closed and life threatening flooding is occurring throughout the area,” the weather service noted.

 Breathitt County opened its courthouse building as a shelter for those displaced by the flash flooding, the county’s emergency management agency said on Facebook.